PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 remaining strict xfail green, retain the positive rewrite fingerprint and statistics, and repeat one strictly sequential zero-SWAP artifact control.
 Do not create a pull request.

+## Mean/HardSigmoid/MulAdd public-output safety: completed state

+The second semantic correction is complete.
+Once the residual Add output name is known, the helper rejects a candidate whose `add0_out` is a declared ModelIR output.
+The guard runs before Mean-axis normalization/write, graph rewiring, or dependent metadata changes.
+The public NCHW boundary therefore remains a complete zero-statistic no-op instead of silently becoming NHWC.
+Successful private-output rewrites, legacy-consumer adapters, statistics, and idempotence are unchanged.

+The focused graph and raw-owner selector pass `13 passed, 243 deselected in 0.61s`; no strict xfail remains.
+The changed-file branch regression passes `568 passed in 25.10s`.
+The TensorFlow-import-blocked optional-boundary suite passes `11 passed in 9.35s`.
+Targeted test Ruff, Python compilation, and whitespace checks pass.

+YuNet INT8 was again executed strictly sequentially through the process-tree SWAP monitor at commit `0eced940` and with the public-output correction.
+Both runs passed `-cotof` with `max_abs=0`, zero SWAP, and durations of 6.323 and 5.148 seconds.
+Internal pass metrics are identical.
+Float32/float16 TFLite, tensor-correspondence, op-error CSV, schema, and generated-schema artifacts are byte-identical; the three JSON files differ only in output-directory and temporary-file paths.

+Changed files are the central helper, focused fixture, architecture source- order gate, and three branch documents.
+Public API, CLI, artifacts, successful rewrite order/statistic, TensorFlow boundary, dependencies, corpus profiles, exclusions, and ONNX operation tiers are unchanged.
+PR #952 remains closed;
+work is commit/push only.

+At restart, the 496-line helper has a complete positive/rejection contract and both known unsafe rejection paths are fixed.
+If it is moved, perform an exact mechanical extraction into a focused pass-family module, retain a thin private lowerer wrapper and its single syntactic call/two runtime boundaries, prove the old/new body AST after function-name normalization, and repeat the existing focused, branch, optional-boundary, and one sequential zero-SWAP artifact control.
+Do not create a pull request.